 If you are curious about understanding pre-settlement cash advances or have questions about what actually goes into getting a cash advance on your settlement, we’ve got answers for you.

-You may be asking yourself, “can I borrow money from a settlement early?”
+So, you may be asking yourself, “can I borrow money before my settlement?”
 The answer is yes!
-You can access a portion of your pending settlement as a cash advance while you await the best compensation.
-This type of financing arrangement is generally called pre-settlement funding or a pre-settlement cash advance.
+You can access a portion of your pending settlement as a cash advance while you await compensation.
+This article aims to provide some clarity for borrowers on what pre-settlement advances are.

 So, what is a pre-settlement advance?

-A credit score and employment status are not a factor in judging the funding approval.
-The only factors that underwriters highly take into consideration are the merits of your case and your attorney’s full cooperation.
+A credit score and employment status are not a factor in judging the funding approval because repayment happens only after the proceeds of the case are received.
+The only factors underwriters highly take into consideration for funding are the merits of your case and its value.

 How do pre-settlement cash advances work?